wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2011-05-12 v3.0 =
+* fixed button style in admin dialog
+* added XMLRPC interface to wp-championship for use with smartphone apps
+* fixed width of menu entry in wp admin menu
+* fixed widget layout on twentyeleven
+* adopt default css to twentyeleven
+* added demo mode (activate in wp-championship.php)
+* fixed an incompatibility with wordpress MU and register_activation/deactivation
+* adopted to HTML5 for 3.3 compatibility
+* added SQL for EM2012 (folder sql)
+* fixed heading for location in tipp table
+* fixed confirmation mail (teams and time were not displayed, for finals set team to n/a)
+* fixed wrong message (Mail could not be sent...) when deactivating the mailreceipt
+* added auto add feature to automatically add new users to guessing game (see admin dialog to activate)
+* fixed mailservice receipt was only send for admins
+* cleanup php warning (a bit)
+* cleanup html validity
+* fixed stats4 when all players were selected only part of the tipps was shown

 = 2011-08-26 v2.9=
 * added the possibility to select all users in cs-stats4